TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add optional plugin displaying drop-down in Editors header bar - listing links to all deployed uib URLs.
 See example: https://github.com/kazuhitoyokoi/node-red-contrib-plugin-header
 * If instance folder doesn't exist - need to mark node as changed to force deploy.
 * Introduce standard events: url-change
+* Prevent removal of socket.io and uibuilder client modules in the libraries manager.

 ### Front-End Changes (`uibuilderfe.js`)